 What Else You Should Know

 What's the difference between a Medical Practitioner's note and a Prescription for over-the-counter (OTC) medicines and drugs, and when is each required?

 Medical practitioner (doctor's) notes:

-- For some expenses (for example, dietary supplements), a medical practitioner note is required to verify that the expense qualifies as medical care.
+- For some expenses (for example, dietary supplements), a letter of medical necessity (below) is required to verify that the expense qualifies as medical care.

-- To be allowable, a medical practitioner note may be written by a doctor of medicine, dentistry, podiatry or optometry; an authorized chiropractor, an alternative healer; or other qualified medical practitioner.
+- To be allowable, a letter of medical necessity may be written by a doctor of medicine, dentistry, podiatry or optometry; an authorized chiropractor, an alternative healer; or other qualified medical practitioner.

-- A medical practitioner note must contain all of the following items:
+- A letter of medical necessity must contain all of the following items:

 - patient's name